asifaftab87/docker-junit-http/README.md

    Our docker image file ready and we can push in to docker by using command docker run -p 8080:8080 -t image-name

+  To stop docker container
+  first we have to check what is name of our container docker ps -a

+  docker stop my_container_name